 Artificial Intelligence is an umbrella term that has multiple sub-tech areas.
 The chart below represents the patent filing trends for sub tech areas under Artificial Intelligence Systems:

-From 2010 to 2018, patent filing activities in knowledge based system could be divided into two parts:
+From 2010 to 2018, patent filing activities in the knowledge-based system could be divided into two parts: